AlexandreFenyo/net-monitor/README.md

 - version: must be `v1`, `v2c` or `v3`, depending on the SNMP version of the agent
 - agent: DNS name, IPv4 address or IPv6 address of the agent
 - OID: an OID corresponding to a numeric value.
+- rate: the rate (unit: per seconds) at which the probe

 ````json
 {